e-s-l/dotfiles/README.md

 # Dotfiles

+## Dependencies:

+### Conky

+bash script to get IP address.

+Note:
+replace this with 1-liner: curl icanhazip.com
+though would be nice to return something nice if fails.

+### Alacritty

+theme .toml file stored at...

 ## 2024

 Run create_links.sh to set-up the symbolic links between the files here and the locations they are looked for in by their programs.